onfido/onfido-sdk-ui/CONTRIBUTING.md

 - Linter
 - Dependencies vulnerability detection

 All of the above must have passed in order for the build to succeed.
+Please note that the CI relies on encrypted variables to run tests therefore the build will only be executed if the pull request has been created by an internal contributor and it will always fail for pull requests from external contributors.
+For internal contributors, all the PR checks must pass.

 ### Internationalization